grassele/cs493_project8_fileStorageAndRabbitMQ/README.md

     relies on some environment variables being set in the included `.env` file.

-Feel free to use this code as your starting point for this assignment.
-You may also use your own solution to assignment 2 and/or assignment 3 as your starting point if you like.

 ## 1. Support photo file uploads

 Your first task for the assignment is to modify the `POST /photos`